 For the most part, people acknowledge this in their day-to-day lives.
 Most of us insist on dressing well for interviews or first dates, for example, because we understand that first impressions are essential to an ongoing relationship.

 The same applies to your company’s graphic design.
-How Important is Graphic Design When a potential customer first encounters a product or visits your site, well design is arguably the first thing they’ll notice.
+How important is graphic design when a potential customer first encounters a product or visits your site, well design is arguably the first thing they’ll notice.
 Strong features and high-res product images – while important – aren’t enough to ensure that they’ll be impressed.
-Nor will compelling copy close a sale if the way it’s presented doesn’t compel them to read it first.
+Nor will compelling copy close a sale if the way it’s presented doesn’t compel your viewer to read it first.

 First impressions matter in forming relationships with potential clients and customers.
 When your product sits on a shelf at a point of sale, it’s directly competing with the products positioned around it.
 Likewise, your website competes with countless other sites offering very similar products to yours.
 It doesn’t matter how good yours is.
 If the presentation is poor, potential customers are going to be reluctant to commit.